 People who experience restless legs syndrome (RLS) will go to great lengths to avoid it if they can.
 They describe RLS as a creepy-crawly feeling that is relieved only by moving the legs.
 It can be quite unbearable.
 This uncomfortable condition can make it difficult to relax.
 When RLS or the related periodic limb movement disorder (PLMD) occurs overnight, sufferers and their bed partners have trouble getting a decent night’s sleep.
 Doctors can prescribe medications to treat RLS, but frequently they fail to warn patients about other drugs that could trigger restless legs syndrome.
-One reader made an independent discovery of such a drug.
+Some readers have learned the hard way about these medications.

 What Drugs Might Trigger Restless Legs Syndrome?